mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group applies an Update message by taking the following steps:

-* Replace the sender's LeafNode with the one contained in the Update proposal
+* Replace the sender's LeafNode with the one contained in the Update proposal.

-* Blank the intermediate nodes along the path from the sender's leaf to the root
+* Blank the intermediate nodes along the path from the sender's leaf to the root.

 ### Remove